Everything you need to know about grinding woodworking tools on a bench grinder

 everything you need to know about grinding woodworking tools on a bench grinder...

-I'll put a link under this video, use it and tell Ken I sent you my first bench grinder, a high speed 6 inch model with a horrible tool rest and terrible wheels like this one.
-We'll talk about wheels and rest shortly.
-Let's focus on the grinders themselves for a minute.
-You can buy one of these small grinders as long as you understand the limitations and come and be safe for them. be careful not to overheat your tool which means submerging it in water every few seconds don't neglect this because you can bluish and ruin an edge before you
+I'll put a link below this video, use it and tell Ken I sent you my first bench grinder. it was a 6 inch high speed model with a shitty tool stand and terrible wheels, much like this one, we'll talk about wheels and break in a bit, let's focus on grinders for a minute.
+You can buy one of these small grinders as long as you understand the limitations and are safe for them, for once the high speed produces a lot of heat, you

 need